-Ionization chamber, radiation detector used to determine the intensity of a radiation beam or to count individual charged particles.
-An ionization chamber (or ion chamber) is usually portable.
-An ion camera is used to measure the rate of radiation exposure (the amount of radiation exposure received in a specific period of time).
-The ability of the ion chamber to measure the exposure rate of a radionuclide is based on the ability of the emission to reach the active part of the meter and the energy of the emission.
+An ionization chamber is a radiation detector used to measure the intensity of a radiation beam or to count individual charged particles.
+It is usually portable and can be used to measure the rate of radiation exposure (the amount of radiation exposure received in a specific period of time).
+The ability of the ion chamber to measure the exposure rate of a radionuclide is based on the emission reaching the active part of the meter and the energy of the emission.
 Ionization chambers are used when there is measurable exposure or the possibility of measurable exposure to x-rays and gamma rays.
 When the atoms or gas molecules between the electrodes are ionized by the incident ionizing radiation, ion pairs are created and positive ions and dissociated electrons move to the electrodes of opposite polarity under the influence of an electric field.